OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 > Draft topic Orchard supports several methods of deploying to the Windows Azure environment.

-Here are some of these methods:
+__Methods of deployment to Azure that this document outlines__

+* Deploy the Orchard binary to an Azure Website using the Azure Website Gallery (coming soon)
+* Deploy the Orchard binary to an Azure Website using FTP (draft)
+* Build and deploy the Orchard source code to an Azure Website (coming soon)
+* Build and deploy the Orchard source code to an Azure Cloud Service (done)

-# Deploy the Orchard binary to an Azure Website using the Azure Website Gallery.
+# Deploy the Orchard binary to an Azure Website using the Azure Website Gallery

-Coming soon.
+> Coming soon.

 # Deploy the Orchard binary to an Azure Website using FTP.

+> Draft.
+Not tested yet.

 __Overview__

-This workflow is a work in progress.
-If you see anything that doesn't look quite right, please let us know.

-In this walkthough we are going to deploy Orchard to Azure as follows:

 1. Do a clean source drop of the Orchard code for development.
 2. Create a local SQL Server database for development.